Vietnam receives last of 39 remains of trafficking victims

 The 31 men and eight women are believed to have paid human traffickers for their clandestine transit into England.
 Several suspects have been arrested in the U.K. and Vietnam.

+Nhung’s coffin was placed in the middle of the living room of the one-story house, with the family weeping by the sides.
+Relatives and neighbors came into the home to place incense.

+A funeral will be held for Nhung at her home on Sunday, followed by a ceremony at the church before the burial.

-An initial batch of 16 bodies were handed over to their families on Wednesday, and funerals held the following day.
+An initial batch of 16 bodies were handed over to their families on Wednesday, and funerals were held the following day.

-The impoverished villages the victims hailed from have largely been left out of the economic development that has turned urban centers like Ho Chi Minh City and Hanoi into boom towns, sending many on a risky journey looking for a better life abroad.
+The impoverished villages the victims hailed from have largely been left out of the economic development that has turned urban centers in Vietnam such as Ho Chi Minh City and Hanoi into boom towns, sending many on a risky journey looking for a better life abroad.